13 Common Hummingbird Myths You Need To Ignore

 Hummingbirds use their beaks like straws to drink nectar.

 Hummingbird hydration is typically satisfied by the nectar they drink during the day.
-On occasion, they like to find other water sources whether it is from rainfall, residue from watered plants or fountains.
-Any water that they may happen to consume while part taking a bath or luxuriously sipping extra fluids from a recently hydrated petal is an added bonus, but is not necessary for survival.
+On occasion, they find other water sources such as rainfall, residue from watered plants or fountains.
+Any water that they may happen to consume while part taking in a bath or luxuriously sipping extra fluids from a recently hydrated petal is an added bonus, but is not necessary for survival.

 Myth #5